HMS Temeraire (1876): Service history

-During this time, an incident occurred that resulted in a near disaster with HMS Orion.
-The squadron was in close formation, at sea with Temeraire as the last ship in the starboard column and Orion as the next-to-last ship in the port column, which, with two hawsers between the columns, resulted in her being four points off port bow of the former in short manoeuvring distance.
-Both ships were signalled to change position.
-According to the instructions of the signal book used at the time, such movements had to comply with the traffic rules by moving from port to port.
+Ballard wrote that according to the instructions of the signal book used at the time, such movements had to comply with the traffic rules by moving from port to port.
 But due to the prevailing situation, the Orion's engines had to be stopped when turning to starboard.
-When the flagship's signal sounded, the Orion's watch officer kept his engines running, leaving little room to avoid a collision at full speed.
-Fortunately, the officer on watch of the Temraire had recognized the impending danger and immediately gave the order to head for Orion instead of turning away from it.
+When the flagship's signal was made, the Orion's watch officer kept his engines running, leaving little room to avoid a collision at full speed.
+Fortunately, the officer on watch of the Temeraire had recognized the impending danger and immediately gave the order to head for Orion instead of turning away from it.
 When Orion's ram struck the Temeraire next to the engine room and below the armour belt, Temeraire's stern was already swinging away from it, which tore through the ship's outer skin and flooded a wing compartment.

-When Gerard Noel took command on 26 October 1889, Termeraire was the last ship to carry sails on its masts.
-All other ships were already turret ships at that time.

-From 1890 she cruised in the Levant and visited Souda Bay in Crete.
+From 1890 the Temeraire cruised in the Levant and visited Souda Bay in Crete.
 After wintering in Thessaloniki, Temeraire was ordered to return home in the spring of 1891, where she was paid off in Plymouth and assigned to the reserve.
 Plans for a possible modernization were developed but ultimately discarded due to excessive cost.
 In 1904 she was renamed Indus II and in 1915 Akbar.
 She was finally sold to the Netherlands for scrapping in May 1921.